srikarpv/Getting-and-cleaning-data/README.md

 # Getting-and-cleaning-data
-Data collected from the accelerometer and gyroscope of the Samsung Galaxy S smartphone was retrieved, worked with, and cleaned, to prepare a tidy data that can be used for later analysis.
+Data collected from the accelerometer and gyroscope of the Samsung Galaxy S smartphone was retrieved, worked on, and cleaned, to prepare tidy data that can be analyzed later

 ## This repository contains the following files: